speedie-de/dwm/README.md

 - Alt+Shift+j     | Opens the [cfgedit](https://github.com/speediegamer/cfgedit) dmenu script in dmenu which can open configuration files in your editor
 - Alt+Shift+t     | Opens the defined editor in your terminal
 - Alt+Shift+p     | pkills the defined web browser
+- Alt+Shift+m     | pkills the defined music player
+- Alt+Shift+d     | Opens https://discord.com/channels/@me in the defined web browser
+- Alt+Shift+y     | Opens the defined Invidious instance in the defined web browser
+- Alt+Shift+a     | Opens the defined mixer in your terminal
+- Alt+Shift+m     | Opens the defined music player
+- Alt+Shift+x     | Opens the defined system process viewer in your terminal
 - Control+Shift+m | Opens the defined email client
+- Control+Shift+4 | Opens the defined "chan" in your defined web browser
+- Control+Alt+y   | Opens the defined RSS reader